Federal and State Health Laws

 Consent by patient for lab results via internet or other electronic means must be consistent with CMIA – Health & Safety Code §123148:

 - If the patient requests, a health care provider shall provide the results of the laboratory test to the patient in written or oral form.
 Consent must be obtained to deliver results via electronic means.
 Electronic delivery or results shall be consistent with applicable federal law or state law.
-HIV antibody test, hepatitis infection tests, abusing the use of drugs, and tests related to routinely processed tissues revealing malignant results may not be conveyed by electronic means.
+HIV antibody test, hepatitis infection tests, abusing the use of drugs, and tests related to routinely processed tissues revealing malignant results may not be conveyed by electronic means, unless the specific requirements of subdivision (f) of Health & Safety Code section 123148 are met.
 Test results and health information may not be used for commercial purpose without patient consent.

 Mandated Blood Testing and Confidentiality to Protect Public Health –Health & Safety Code § 120975-121020: